architeuthidae/artiq/doc/manual/rtio.rst

 ..  note::
   The ARTIQ ``mu``, or :term:`machine unit`, represents the maximum resolution of RTIO timing in an ARTIQ system.
 Its exact duration depends on the reference period of the system, and may be changed by the user, but normally corresponds to one nanosecond.

 It is important to understand that output events are *not* executed when they are processed by the CPU.
 Rather, they will be fired (that is, sent out from the core device's connections to real-time hardware) when the :term:`wall clock`, the *real-world time*, reaches the timestamp they were scheduled for.
-Meanwhile, the CPU may have progressed to an entrely different kernel or experiment.
+Meanwhile, the CPU may have progressed to an entrely different kernel.
 By moving the timeline cursor along the timeline programmatically, output events can be precisely scheduled without being dependent on the slow, inconsistent timings of CPU processing.

 Slack
 -----

-In the course of an experiment, the value of the timeline cursor may sometimes be ahead of the wall clock, sometimes behind.
+In the course of an :term:`experiment`, the value of the timeline cursor may sometimes be ahead of the wall clock, sometimes behind.
 The difference between the timeline cursor and the wall clock time is called :term:`slack`.
 If the timeline cursor is ahead of the wall clock, this is called *positive slack*; if the timeline cursor is behind the wall clock, this is called *negative slack*.

 Revisiting the same timing diagram: